-- We verified that bond funds were deposited in the District's name and invested in accordance with applicable legal requirements. - We tested payments made to the construction management company and reviewed the terms of the contract. - We tested approximately \$4.8 million in bond fund invoices paid, which is approximately 83% of expenditures incurred during the year.
+- We verified that bond funds were deposited in the District's name and invested in accordance with applicable legal requirements. - We tested payments made to the construction management company and reviewed the terms of the contract, - We tested approximately \$11.5 million in bond fund invoices paid.
 This includes testing payments for validity, allowability, and accuracy.
-Expenditures sampled in our testing included payments made to the construction management company, subcontractors and other vendors. - We visited construction sites at Tustin High School to ensure that expenditures made corresponded with the actual work performed at the site. - We reviewed the approved project listing as set out in the Measure "S" election documents. - We verified that funds from the Building Fund were generally expended for the construction, reconstruction, acquisition, furnishing and equipping of District facilities constituting the authorized bond projects and we verified that funds held in the Building Fund were not used for salaries of school administrators or other operating expenses of the District. - We verified that the lease-leaseback agreement contained provisions or information that included the value of the lease, that the title to the improvements on the site vests with the District upon completion of the project, and that the lease shall terminate within 180 days of the filing of a notice of completion or occupancy of the project by the District, whichever occurs first. - We reviewed a sample of projects to ensure that proper bidding procedures were followed pursuant to Public Contract Code Sections 20111 - We reviewed a sample of "piggy-back" purchases to ensure that procedures were followed pursuant to Public Contract Code Sections 20118.
+Expenditures sampled in our testing included payments made to the construction management company, subcontractors and other vendors. - We visited construction sites at Hewes Middle and Tustin and Foothill High Schools to ensure that expenditures made corresponded with the actual work performed at the site. - We reviewed the approved project listing as set out in the Measure "S" election documents. - We verified that funds from the Building Fund were generally expended for the construction, reconstruction, acquisition, furnishing and equipping of District facilities constituting the authorized bond projects and we verified that funds held in the Building Fund were not used for salaries of school administrators or other operating expenses of the District. - We verified that the lease-leaseback agreement contained provisions or information that included the value of the lease, that the title to the improvements on the site vests with the District upon completion of the project, and that the lease shall terminate within 180 days of the filing of a notice of completion or occupancy of the project by the District, whichever occurs first. - We reviewed a sample of projects to ensure that proper bidding procedures were followed pursuant to Public Contract Code Sections 20111